BUGS-NYU/eCommerceWebApp/Meeting2Recap.md

 Hi Guys!,

-This a recap for out second meeting.
+This a recap for our second meeting.
 1) we assigned pages to mentee's
 2) we learnt about HTML & CSS in depth
     a) forms (POST / GET)